fffej/katacoda-scenarios/learn-bash/what-is-unix.md

 A great example of this is that all system properties are available as a file.
 For example, here's how you could read the CPU info.

 `cat /proc/cpuinfo`{{execute}}

-If you want a stream of random numbers then read from `/dev/random`.
-It's an infite stream of random numbers.
-In the example below, we feed it into another small program (`od` which stands for octal dump!) to get a random number.
-Running it each time should produce a new result.

-`od -vAn -N4 -tu4 < /dev/random`{{execute}}